AEYCEN/QuickArmorSwap/README.md

 If it fails because of restricting Windows policies, you may activate in the Windows-Settings under `System > For developers` the slider `Change execution policy` at the bottom of the page, like shown in the screenshot below:

 ![Win11PowerShellSlider](img/win11settings_powerShellSlider.png)

+If Windows asks you if you want to execute this script from a non-certified publisher, with the options to answer with `E`,`N`,`M` or `A`, enter `A` to allow the execution and not get asked about this again.

 A green command line prefix saying `(venv)` should appear.
 If so, install all the required dependencies: